aukkawut/aukkawut.github.io/index.md

 * Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)
 * Problem sets (without solutions) on Linear algebra *This is quite hard for high school students* [link](/collections/GenMath2022/practice_problems/LA1_Psets.pdf)
   * There are multiple typos on these problem sets.
 I edited it during my lecture but not on this pdf file.
 Use with your own risk.
+* Test example for Introduction to AI [link](/collections/summer2024/Intro2AI/Test1_Search_and_Optimization.pdf)
+  * I covered a lot of things during my lecture.
+However, I do not expect some measure-theoretic proof or very very formal proof out of introductory level class.
+So, please don't be so alarm about this.

 # Contact